Anita Hassanandani: Established actress (2013–2020)

 Hassanandani established herself among the leading actresses of Hindi television with her portrayal of Shagun Arora Raghav in Yeh Hai Mohabbatein opposite Sumeet Sachdev and Karan Patel.
 She played the character from 2013 to 2019 and earned four consecutive Gold Award for Best Actress in a Negative Role for her performance.
 In 2013, she also played Sanya Nair in Madhubala – Ek Ishq Ek Junoon and appeared in the first episode of Yeh Hai Aashiqui as a married woman who falls in love with her student.
 She then made her Punjabi film debut with Yaaran Da Katchup in 2014 and in the same year she appeared in Ragini MMS 2, which was a box office success.

 Hassanandani hosted Code Red in 2015.
 That year, she participated in Jhalak Dikhhla Jaa 8 as a wild card.
 Following this, she appeared in the Hindi film Hero.
 Alongside Yeh Hai Mohabbatein, she continued to play supporting parts in Bahu Hamari Rajni Kant, Trideviyaan and Sajan Re Phir Jhooth Mat Bolo.
 In 2016, she played a professor's wife in Manalo Okkadu opposite R. P. Patnaik.
 The film was a moderate success.
 A critic from 123telugu stated, "Anita makes a comeback and is perfect in her role.
 She does a neat job in emotional scenes and gives ample support to Patnaik."

 From 2018 to 2019, Hassanandani played Vishakha, a shape-shifting serpent in Naagin 3 opposite Rajat Tokas.
 She received praises for her performance and earned several accolades.
 She made her web debut in 2018 with Galti Se Mis-Tech, playing a married woman caught in technological glitches opposite Rithvik Dhanjani.
 Sana Farzeen of The Indian Express was appreciative of her chemistry with Dhanjani and her portrayal.
-In 2019,she also participated in Nach Baliye 9 with her husband and emerged as the first runner-up.
+In 2019, she also participated in Nach Baliye 9 with her husband and emerged as the first runner-up.
 In 2020, she reprised her role as Vishakha in Naagin 4.

 Hiatus and comeback (2021–present)

 Following a small hiatus due to her pregnancy, Hassanandani made her comeback with the Hindi film Maarrich opposite Tusshar Kapoor, where she played a police officer's wife.

 Hassanandani returned to television after three years with Hum Rahe Na Rahe Hum, where she played Roshni Sahni opposite Jay Bhanushali.
 From September 2024 to April 2025, she is seen portraying Devika Gupta Mittal in Suman Indori opposite Aman Sharma.
+Since May 2026, she playing Rajnandini in Zee TV's Tumm Se Tumm Tak.